Volunteering with AIM- Degree Seeking

 • any portfolio images you would like to share

-E) January 7th OR 8th (ZOOM) – Attend Volunteer Services Information Session
+E) May 4th (ZOOM) – Attend Volunteer Services Information Session

-• If you are selected as an AIM volunteer, you will be required to attend a mandatory Zoom Information Session with Volunteer Services.
-Links can be found HERE
+• All AIM volunteers are required to attend a mandatory Zoom Information Session with Volunteer Services.

-F) January 13th OR 14th (IN-PERSON) – Attend Volunteer Services Onboarding Session
+F) May 11th (IN-PERSON) – Attend Volunteer Services Onboarding Session

 • If you are selected as an AIM volunteer, you will be required to attend an in-person Onboarding Session with Volunteer Services.
 Do not worry if Onboarding Session spots are full.
 Volunteer Services holds a few spots for accepted AIM volunteers.
 Volunteer Services will provide emailed instructions on how to sign up for your session.